Taha Yasseri

 Taha Yasseri (born 6 September 1984) is a physicist and sociologist known for his research on crowdsourcing, collective intelligence and computational social science.
-He is a full professor at the School of Social Sciences and Philosophy at Trinity College Dublin, Ireland.
+He is Workday Chair and a full professor at the School of Social Sciences and Philosophy at Trinity College Dublin, Ireland.
 Yasseri is one of the leading scholars in computational social science and his research has been widely covered in mainstream media.

 Yasseri's research investigates complex systems, computational social science, network science, social data science and human dynamics.

 Education

 Yasseri was educated at Sharif University of Technology and the University of Göttingen where he was awarded a PhD in theoretical physics of complex systems for research supervised by Reiner Kree.

 Research and career

 Yasseri was a research fellow in humanities and social sciences at Wolfson College, Oxford, a Turing Fellow at the Alan Turing Institute for data science and artificial intelligence, a senior research fellow in computational social science at the Oxford Internet Institute (OII), University of Oxford and a professor of sociology at University College Dublin.
 He is the inaugural Workday Chair of Technology and Society at Trinity College Dublin.
 In 2025, he was made a fellow of Trinity College Dublin.